Melbourne Storm: 2003–2006: Craig Bellamy era begins – return to the top

 Wayne Bennett's assistant coach at the Brisbane Broncos, Craig Bellamy was announced as the new coach of Melbourne for 2003, and in addition, a new captain in Kiwi international skipper Stephen Kearney.
 Bellamy's strict coaching had an almost immediate effect and saw the Melbourne Storm get back on track from the previous lean years.

 Between 2003 and 2005, Melbourne consistently made the finals, but lost games in the semi-finals which prevented them from reaching the grand final.
 This period also saw the arrival and rise of young Queenslanders Billy Slater, Cameron Smith and Cooper Cronk.
 Unheard of at the start of 2003, the steady hooker and dummy-half Smith provided solid support to existing established players in Matt Orford and his forwards and also provided supporters with confidence of the club's future.
 A notable incident that occurred during 2004 was the 18-game suspension of Danny Williams following a king-hit on Wests Tigers' player Mark O'Neill.
 It was the longest suspension in Australian rugby league since 1987.

 By 2005, Storm coach Craig Bellamy, in his third season as an NRL coach, gained representative honours when he was selected to start coaching the Country Origin team.

 Season 2006 saw the retirement of captain Robbie Kearns and the emergence of talented rookie halfback Cooper Cronk who took over the position from Matt Orford and in addition, the recruitment of hard-man Michael Crocker.
-The club also moved away from a single captain electing to use a rotating captains policy, in 2006 alone used five Captains including Cameron Smith for the first time.
-Contrary to expectation, 2006 was a standout year for the Melbourne team, winning their first Minor Premiership.
+The club also moved away from a single captain, electing to use a rotating captains policy, including Cameron Smith for the first time.
+Contrary to expectation, 2006 was a standout year for the Melbourne team, finishing on top of the ladder for the first time.
 Melbourne only lost four games in the season, making them outright leaders by four wins.
 They went on to win their two finals matches, and were favourites in the 2006 NRL Grand Final, but lost 15–8 to the Brisbane Broncos, in a match where controversial refereeing decisions against Melbourne caused much media coverage.